VirtoCommerce/vc-module-marketing/README.md

 The **Content Placeholder** is also created via VirtoCommerce platform manager, but they are created by developers, web designers and system management personnel.
 As soon as the  web developer adds the Content Place to a template, the developer or another user with appropriate permissions must register it in VirtoCommerce platform manager.

 The **Content type** is a template used to define the Dynamic Content Type.
 It describes how a particular content type is displayed and what information is required for it to be displayed.
 VirtoCommerce includes several Content types for the most common types of Dynamic Content.
-For example, there is a Content type to display images with links (banner) another to display product data (product with image and price).
+For example, there is a Content type to display images with links (banner).
+Another one to display product data (product with image and price).

 The following Dynamic **Content Types** are shipped with Virto Commerce out-of-the-box.
-Each of them requires one or more parameter values to specify things such as, what image file should be displayed or what the target web page should display after clicking on it.
+Each of them requires one or more parameter values to specify things such as: what image file should be displayed or what the target web page should display after clicking on the element.

 | Content type | Description | Parameters |